javierconcha/ocdb-docs/docs/source/ocdb-webui.md

 ![](static/webui/cancel.png)

-### Submission Statuses
+### Submission Status

-Through the above actions, the following statuses for submissions can be set
+Through the above actions, the following stati for submissions can be set

 - __SUBMITTED__: submission contains errors and could not be validated
 - __VALIDATED__: all submission files passed file format check (no errors, warnings allowed)